 Of course you’ll also want a square.
 For my first 12 years of building airplanes I used CD cases, but the square in the photo is a lot better.
 You can get them in hobby stores, and they even have balsa thickness and wire size gauges built in.

 The other thing you really need is a saw to cut plywood bulkheads.
-If you build only square airplanes to start with you can use a razor saw, but as soon as you build a plane with a rounded top deck you’ll need a coping saw or power scroll saw to cut out a firewall and bulkheads.
+If you build only square airplanes to start with you can use a razor saw like the one in the photo, but as soon as you build a plane with a rounded top deck you’ll need a coping saw or power scroll saw to cut out a firewall and bulkheads.

 The only other truly necessary tool for building a plane is a drill.
 Mine was a bit large for the photo, so you’ll have to use your imagination.
 (You know what a drill looks like, right?)
 Anyway, you’ll need one.